LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 ## Announcements

-**For November 14, 2023**
+**For Winter 2024**

 - Note: the tutorial you are reading this week has examples that use *arrow functions*.
 You will learn about those next term.
 I've translated those examples to use "normal" functions.
 - Reminders:
   - Lab 6 (objects) code reviews are due today (Tuesday).

-  - The reading quiz closes before class on Thursday.
+  - The reading quiz closes before class on Wednesday.

   - Lab 6 is due Thursday.

-- No class next Thursday (11/27), it's Thanksgiving day.

 ## Q and A